“The ThinkPad X1 Yoga Gen 4 is the ThinkPad you know and love with a dose of cold, hard metal.”

 1080p laptops last a lot longer than that.
 I also tested the low-power Full HD version of the X1 Yoga with a Core i5, and it roughly doubled battery life across the board.
 If making it through a full working day on a charge is a requirement, you’ll want to consider Full HD instead.

 The X1 Yoga is a welcome update to the ThinkPad line, adding a new aesthetic and design philosophy thanks to its all-aluminum construction.
 It’s fast, feels great in hand, and offers some awesome display options.

 Is there a better alternative?

-Check out our favorite laptops of 2019 for more options.
+Check out the best laptops of 2021 for more options.